 English as a Second Language Endorsement Certificate

-This program is designed for the teacher with a certification in another area who wants to add an endorsement (additional certification) as an ESL teacher who helps non-English speakers become fluent in the English language.
+The English as a Second Language (ESL) Endorsement program is an additional endorsement to an initial teacher certification.
+The program is designed for teachers with certification in areas other than ESL who want to add the endorsement (additional certification) as an ESL teacher to help non-English speakers become fluent in the English language.
 This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
-The teaching internship (student teaching) at the end of the program requires full-time enrollment for one semester.
-The program is state approved and nationally accredited.

-This endorsement provides ESL teaching credentials for those already certified in another specialization.
-For example, teachers certified in elementary education or in a secondary specialization can become credentialed to teach ESL through this program track.
-This is a 15 credit program requiring five courses taken in late afternoons/evenings.
+This ESL endorsement provides ESL teaching credentials for those already certified in another specialization.
+It is a 15 credit graduate program requiring five courses.

 Memorial Hall 202